-Have the most recent Table of Contents of a journal sent to you via email or RSS feed.
+Have the most recent Table of Contents (TOC) of a journal sent to you via email or RSS feed.
 TOC alerts are often available through the journal publisher's website.
 Also, some databases that index the journal offer this service.
-(If you are not sure top journals in your field and you research in the areas of science, technology, and social sciences, consider using Journal Citation Reports to evaluate and compare journals using citation data and article counts drawn from over 11,000 scholarly and technical journals.)
+(If you are not sure of top journals in your field and your research is in the areas of science, technology, and social sciences, consider using Journal Citation Reports to evaluate and compare journals using citation data and article counts drawn from over 11,000 scholarly and technical journals.)

 Saved Search Alerts.

 Have a search consistently or periodically run in a specific database.
 You will then be notified when new articles are added to the database that match your search parameters.